processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

     to authenticate using: the old Jabber Non-SASL (XEP-0078), SASL PLAIN, SASL DIGEST-MD5, and SASL SCRAM-SHA-1/256/512(-PLUS).

--   *scram*: The password is not stored, only some information that allows to verify the hash provided by the client.
-It is impossible to obtain the original plain password from the stored information;
-    for this reason, when this value is configured it cannot be changed to plain anymore.
+-   *scram*: The password is not stored, only some information required to verify the hash provided by the client.
+It is impossible to obtain the original plain password from the stored information; for this reason, when this value is configured it cannot be changed to plain anymore.
 This format allows clients to authenticate using:
     SASL PLAIN and SASL SCRAM-SHA-1/256/512(-PLUS).
 The SCRAM variant depends on the [auth_scram_hash](/admin/configuration/toplevel/#auth-scram-hash) option.